nicolasln/moco/README.md

 # Import
 Import a file exported from Flair.

-- The data must be MRMC Cartesians
+- The data must be MRMC Cartesians.
-- Coordinates my be MRMC
+- Coordinates must be MRMC.
+- Units must be meteres or centimeters.

 # Export
 Export in the MRMC Carts format: